Four hands Piano

 Joyful Play is an adaptation of the lively first movement of Children On the Playground for Solo Violin and Strings for two pianists sharing the same piano (called four hands).
-It portrays an eight-year-old alpha kid leading a mini-mob of friends.
-They conjure up something grand and vivid on a schoolyard or in a park somewhere, imaginations sparked and inspired into epic megalomaniacal glory so typical of kids.
+The music portrays an eight-year-old alpha kid leading a mini-mob of friends On the Playground.
+They conjure up something grand and vivid in a schoolyard or in a park somewhere, imaginations sparked and inspired into spontaneous, epic, megalomaniacal glory so typical of imaginative young boys and girls who put up with it.
 A short cadenza brings them back down to reality, and the fun continues.

-This tricky Four-Hands piano adaptation of the concerto was selected to be included in Timucua Arts Foundation’s first official publication Piano Anthology No. 1, an anthology of eleven piano compositions from the Central Florida Composers Forum.
+“Joyful Play” for Four Hands Piano was selected to be included in Timucua Arts Foundation’s first official publication Piano Anthology No. 1, an anthology of eleven piano compositions from the Central Florida Composers Forum.
 The works featured span the last 25 years, with seven of the eleven works composed in the last decade.
 Curated and edited by composer and Artistic Director Benoit Glazer, this anthology is both a testament to the talent of Central Florida composers, and a pack of musical possibilities waiting to be explored by adventurous pianists everywhere.